Chronic Disease Education & Impact on Hypertension Management

 Chronic conditions, such as hypertension, diabetes, and cardiovascular diseases, can lead to serious complications if left unmanaged.
 Chronic disease education is vital to help patients manage persistent conditions.
 From a cost perspective, chronic diseases in the United States contribute to approximately 90% of healthcare expenditures, and the aging population in America is growing at a faster rate than ever.

-This article explores the growing need for effective chronic care solutions that educate and empower patients to manage chronic illnesses.
+This article explores effective chronic care solutions that focus on educating and empowering patients to manage chronic illnesses.
 We discuss a study published in the Journal of Clinical and Nursing Research that focuses on the effects of combining health education with chronic disease management to improve emotional well-being, disease understanding, and self-management skills in senior hypertensive patients.

 Integrating Health Education with Chronic Disease Management